-Discover Financial Services originated in 1985 as a subsidiary of Sears, Roebuck, and Co., arising as a general-purpose spinoff of the legendary Sears credit-card program.
-In 1985, Sears was the largest consumer-lending operation in America, with 60 million cardholders and customer receivables of more than \$12 billion.
-The ubiquity of the Sears credit card owed in large part to the department store's towering presence in the nation's retail landscape, and particularly the company's long-established Sears catalog.
+receivables of more than \$12 billion.
+13 The ubiquity of the Sears credit card owed in large part to the department store's towering presence in the nation's retail landscape, and particularly the company's long-established Sears catalog.
 Sears had 796 retail stores and more than 3,000 branch offices of its subsidiaries: Dean Witter Financial Services, Allstate Insurance, Coldwell Banker real estate, and Sears Saving Bank.
-The launch of the general-purpose Discover credit card was part of a larger push at the time by Sears into the consumer retail financial-services space, including bank accounts, ATMs, and low-cost retirement brokerage accounts offered by Sears' Dean Witter Reynolds Inc. brokerage subsidiary.
-The card was issued through Greenwood Trust Co. bank, which was owned by Sears.
-Sears was able to capitalize on its relationship with those millions of established Sears credit-card customers to launch a new general-purpose card to rival Visa and Mastercard.
+14 The launch of the general-purpose Discover credit card was part of a larger push at the time by Sears into the consumer retail financial services space, including bank accounts, ATMs, and low-cost retirement brokerage accounts offered by Sears' Dean Witter Reynolds Inc. brokerage subsidiary.
+15 The card was issued through Greenwood Trust Co. bank, which was owned by Sears.
+Sears was able to capitalize on its relationship with those millions of established Sears credit card customers to launch a new general-purpose card to rival Visa and Mastercard.

-The Discover Card's launch illustrates the logic of two-sided payment-card markets and the need to attract both consumers and merchants to the platform.
-16 Because of Sears's existing relationships with 60 million cardholders, Discover likewise found it relatively easy to attract cardholders.
-But the company faced greater difficulty in persuading merchants to take up the card, in part because merchants were reluctant to accept a card affiliated with a major retailing rival (a difficulty further compounded by the fact that the original card face featured an image of the Sears Tower).
-In order to induce merchant acceptance, Discover offered a lower
+The Discover Card's launch illustrates the logic of two-sided payment card markets and the need to attract both consumers and merchants to the platform.16 Because of Sears's existing relationships with 60 million cardholders, Discover likewise found it relatively easy to attract cardholders.
+The company, however, faced greater difficulty in persuading merchants to take up the card, in part because merchants were reluctant to accept a card affiliated with a major retailing rival (a difficulty further compounded by the fact that the original card face featured an image of the Sears Tower).
+To induce merchant acceptance, Discover offered a lower merchant discount rate than Visa and MasterCard-branded cards.17 Today, Discover's average merchant discount rate remains below that of Visa, MasterCard, and American Express.18